jon-jacky/home/computing.md

   "... as an aside lisp also has a reputation, unfounded or not, for encouraging people to develop a bespoke private universe that's hard for other people to get a handle on."

-10 Mar 2019  <a name="10-Mar-2019"></a>

-- <https://news.ycombinator.com/item?id=19344872> - Comment on The Emacs
-  Package Developer's Handbook - "... the highly imperative Logo-like model of coding is, though kind of clunky at times, also extremely intuitive and straightforward.
-Your programs often work the same way you work: go to the other buffer, search forward for a regexp, kill the line, go back to the beginning, and so on, just like “editor macros.”
-So there’s no funky abstraction frameworks with models and controllers and whatnot, just buffers with cursors basically."

 28 Feb 2019  <a name="28-Feb-2019"></a>